Jackson-Washington State Forest advisories

 - Trail 7 - Rugged 1.7 miles

 Located between the shelterhouse and the fire tower on Skyline Drive.
 The trail winds up and down through dry sites and wet sites, from flat bottom soils and steep hillsides.
 Notice the different types of trees that grow in these wide varieties of soils.
-Sturdy hiking boots and water are recommended; allow 2 hours to make a round trip on this trail.
+Sturdy hiking boots and water are recommended; allow two hours to make a round trip on this trail.
 Hikers may also walk along the paved road of Skyline Drive.

 - Trail 8 - Moderately Rugged 5.6 miles

 Trail 8, Turkey Roost Trail, starts across from Vallonia State Tree Nursery next to the green storage building.
 It is a long trail that will take hikers up and down the knobs and through the valley bottoms.
 Wildlife habitats have been added along this trail; do not be surprised to see a wild turkey hen or grouse and their chicks, or a deer in a forest opening.
 Because this trail crosses several creeks, sturdy hiking boots are recommended.
-Allow 4 or more hours to hike Trail 8.
+Allow four or more hours to hike Trail 8.
 Orange decals are also used to identify the trail

 - Trail 10 - Moderate 3.0 miles